open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

-involves toggling ONIX's digital output (which in turn toggles a stimulation device like a [Stimjim](https://github.com/open-ephys/stimjim) or a [RHS2116 external trigger](xref:OpenEphys.Onix1.ConfigureRhs2116Trigger.StimulusTrigger)), loop that digital output signal back into one of ONIX's digital inputs.
-This enables you to save when the feedback physically occurred.
-This can be used to measure your feedback latency by taking the difference between the clock count when the trigger condition occurred and the clock count when the feedback signal was received by ONIX.
+involves toggling ONIX's digital output (which in turn toggles a stimulation device like a [Stimjim](https://github.com/open-ephys/stimjim) or a [RHS2116 external trigger](xref:OpenEphys.Onix1.ConfigureRhs2116Trigger.TriggerSource)), loop that digital output signal back into one of ONIX's digital inputs.
+This enables you to save when the feedback physically occurs.
+This can be used to measure your feedback latency by taking the difference between the clock count when the trigger condition occurs and the clock count when the feedback signal is received by ONIX.

 You might wonder: why use the LoadTester device if I can measure latency using the actual devices that I intend to use in my experiment?
 The benefit of the